reframejs/reframe/docs/overview.template.md

 That's it: We have created our first React web app by simply creating one React Component and one page config.

 The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains further information, including:
- - Loading async data
+ - How to configure pages that need to (asynchronously) load data.
- - Creating apps and pages that are DOM-dynamic, DOM-static, HTML-static, and/or HTML-dynamic
+ - How to configure pages to be DOM-dynamic, DOM-static, HTML-static, and/or HTML-dynamic.